Actindo-AG/Documentation/DataHub/Operation/04_ManageDeletedAttributes.md

 ![Attributes](../../Assets/Screenshots/DataHub/Settings/DeletedAttributes/DeletedAttributes.png "[Attributes]")

 1. Select the checkbox of the attribute you want to recover in the list of deleted attributes.
-    The editing toolbar is displayed above the deleted attributes list.
+    The editing toolbar is displayed.

 2. Click the [RECOVER] button in the editing toolbar.
     The selected attribute has been recovered and is removed from the list of deleted attributes.